-JP Morgan Chase is the largest bank in the United States and is the third largest bank in the world.
-With a bank of that size, you would expect some perks when banking with them and Chase doesn’t disappoint.
+JPMorgan Chase is the largest bank in the United States and is the third-largest bank in the world.
+With a bank of that size, you would expect some exclusive benefits for its top clients, and Chase doesn’t disappoint.

-Chase Private Client services offer more robust clients with a combination of concierge banking, expert investment options from JP Morgan, significantly reduced fees, and other benefits.
+Chase Private Client offers more robust clients with a combination of concierge banking, expert investment options from J.P.
+Morgan, significantly reduced fees, and other benefits.

-There are a lot of banks that offer concierge services, but Chase Private Client offers those same services and more, plus can give you the power of JP Morgan’s investment expertise.
+Many banks offer concierge services, but the Chase Private Client program offers those same services and more, plus can give you the power of J.P.
+Morgan’s investment expertise.
 To be sure, not everyone will qualify for these upgraded services, but the rewards for those that do are great.

-Chase is pretty specific about the qualifications needed to take advantage of Chase Private Client services; in fact, they only have one stipulation.
-In order to qualify, Chase requires that you have an average daily balance of $250,000.
+Chase is pretty specific about the qualifications needed to take advantage of Chase Private Client benefits.
+In fact, they only have one stipulation.
+To qualify, Chase requires that you have an average daily balance of $150,000.